arpitghura/face-recognition/README.md

 ## Main Theme : Face Recognition System
 ### Usecase : Device Security

 This project is a submission project for Microsoft Engage 2022.
+Built using Flask Framework of Python

 The project is build using `python` language.
 There are certain libraries that are needed to run this project on the local machine.
 All of those libraries are given in `requirements.txt` file.